Supercolony-net/openbrush-contracts/docs/docs/examples/payment-splitter.md

    use ink_prelude::vec::Vec;
 ```

+## Step 3: Define storage

-3. Declare storage struct and declare the field related to `PaymentSplitterStorage`
+Declare storage struct and declare the field related to `PaymentSplitterStorage`
 Then you need to derive `PaymentSplitterStorage` trait and mark corresponding field
 with `#[PaymentSplitterStorageField]` attribute.
 Deriving this trait allows you to reuse
 the default implementation of `PaymentSplitter`.

 ```rust
 #[ink(storage)]